 Migrasoothe contains a mixture of peppermint and lavender essential oils that are meant to provide a cool, refreshing sensation when rolled onto pressure points.

 “It’s pure peppermint and lavender oil in a tiny roll-on applicator.
 A little goes a long way.
 When used in conjunction with your other migraine go-to treatments, it helps,” Elouise Seymour said.

 Cooling mats may be created for dogs, but that doesn’t mean humans can’t use them too.
 If you prefer cold over heat to help ease your pain, these large, weighted mats are perfect for covering and soothing large areas of your body.

 “Cooling mats,” recommended Lindsay Warren.
-“The big one is made for dogs (shoutout to American Kennel Club) but it also doubles as a weighted lap pad.”
+“The big one is made for dogs but it also doubles as a weighted lap pad.”